Amazon welcomes first graduates of program to turn veterans into technologists

 Another beginning was in 2016, when two members of Williams’ team suggested the company look into veterans’ apprenticeships to fill jobs at fast-growing Amazon Web Services.

 They secured certification from the Department of Labor, a necessary hurdle to receive government support for such job training programs, and unveiled the new initiative in January 2017.
-The program, announced amid a White House push for companies to hire more veterans, also coincided with the technology sector’s own push to increase the pool of employees with the skills to fill fast-growing job roles in areas like cloud computing and data science.
+The program, announced amid a White House push for companies to hire more veterans, also coincided with the technology sector’s own initiative to increase the pool of employees with the skills to fill fast-growing job roles in areas like cloud computing and data science.
 In Washington state, meanwhile, Gov. Jay Inslee, who spoke at Amazon’s event on Wednesday, has pushed apprenticeships as an important tool to better train the state’s workforce.

 Amazon enlisted Apprenti, the partly federally funded apprenticeship program overseen by the Washington Technology Industry Association, to help manage its own training.
 Recruits spent three months in the classroom before going into a paid, 12-month apprenticeship to develop expertise on-the-job.